Welcome to day 25 of the zero waste challenge.

 Less than 9 % is being recycled worldwide.

 The Zero Waste Cleaning Recipe

 This is the one who beats it all.
 The green cleaning recipe for your home, car, or whatever it is you want to keep clean.
-Lauren Singer recommended in her article, “3 ingredients to a non-toxic home cleaner”.
+Lauren Singer recommended, “3 ingredients to a non-toxic home cleaner” in her article.
 All you need is: